lgreski/datasciencectacontent/markdown/makeItRun.md

 **Make it Right**

 With working code, now you can test the function with a larger set of test cases, confirming that it produces "right" results against known results.
-For example, if you're trying to test pollutant `mean()` on 1 file, you can independently load 1 file in the console, calculate the mean, and compare the result to a run of your `pollutantmean()` function on the same file.
+For example, if you're trying to test `pollutantmean()` on 1 file, you can independently load 1 file in the console, calculate the mean, and compare the result to a run of your `pollutantmean()` function on the same file.
 If your tests pass, you have "made it right."

 **Make it Fast**